sthuy9804/msu-cse-outreach.github.io/index.md

 The Department of Computer Science and Engineering at Michigan State University is committed to empowering the next generation of leaders in technology through K-12 outreach.

 Technology's future begins in today's classrooms.

+In achieving its goals, the Office for Women in Engineering, Recruitment and K-12 Outreach does not unlawfully discriminate.
+All events and programs are open to students of all genders.

 ## NEW!
 Register Interest in Fall 2021 Technovation